Apollon Kalamarias F.C.: 2001–2026

 The team had been in and out of the Greek first division until international businessman and former owner of Kalamata, Stavros Papadopoulos, bought the team in 2001.
 Papadopoulos invested money into the team and brought in many young players from Brazil, and the team gained promotion to the Greek first division within two years.
 Papadopoulos has relinquished the running of the team since 2004.

 During the 2007–08 season, Apollon Kalamarias competed in the 1st National Division and eventually deferred.
 However, this passage of the team by the Super League was to indirectly judge the champion of that year, through the evolution of the quirky "Wallner Case" (from the name of the Austrian footballer, Roman Wallner), who arrived to the International Sports Court of Lausanne (CAS), but eventually two days before the trial he withdrew the appeal.

 In the next few months, the club was in a difficult financial position, with its debts amounting to 3.5 million, according to Apollon's major shareholder, Eftimis Solomonides.
 In December, four footballers filed an appeal, asking for the due ones, and at the same time terminating their contracts.
 The decision makers sought an amount of 300,000 euros for the direct payment of players' appeals, overdue installments, IKA and tax arrangements and the participation of the team in the 2nd National Championship.
 The submission of a participation statement outside the deadline of the Championship announcement led the historic club to the 4th National Division.

 During the 2009–10 season, Apollon Kalamarias participated in the Championship of the 4th National Division taking the 6th place in the final classification of the 2nd group.
 In the following season, 2010–11, they took part in the 2nd Group Championship of the same category.
 Achieving the first place of the final rankings secured the rise in Football League 2.
 In the period 2012–13, Apollon Kalamarias took part in the Football League 2 Championship, where they managed to go to the Football League.
 In the period 2014–15, the club was downgraded but with a big win over PAOK, 1–0 in the Greek Cup.

 During the years 2015–16 and 2016–17, Apollon competes in the Gamma Ethniki, while the football section has been taken over by the brothers Kalatzidis.
 In the period 2016–17, Apollon won the championship of the first group of the Gamma Ethniki and was promoted to the 2nd National Division.

+After winning the championship of the first group of Gamma Ethniki, Apollon competed in the 2nd National Division during the years 2017-18 up until 2023-24 were Apollon got relegated.

+During the 2024-25 season, Apollon set a goal to return to the professional leagues whilst they finished 3rd, the next season 2025-26, Apollon finished 1st in the 2nd group of Gamma Ethniki and afterwards they also finished 1st in the 2nd Groups Playoffs whilst also finishing 1st in the Promotion Group winning the Championship and securing the promotion to Super League 2.